AgoraLab/agora-chat-uikit/android/core-functionality/chat-messages.md

 ## Listen for extension item click events

-You can use `EaseChatFragment#Builder#setOnChatExtendMenuItemClickListener` for monitoring or override the `ChatExtendMenuItemClick` method in a custom Fragment.
+You can use `AgoraChatFragment#Builder#setOnChatExtendMenuItemClickListener` for monitoring or override the `ChatExtendMenuItemClick` method in a custom Fragment.

 ```kotlin
 override fun onChatExtendMenuItemClick(view: View?, itemId: Int): Boolean {